VietRise/LeaderBoardServer/README.md

 ```

 ***Note***:
-You can use POSTMAN application to send http request
+- Use POSTMAN application to send http request
 [Postman](https://www.getpostman.com/downloads/)
+- Use some browser to send http request (Chrome, Firefox, ...)

 Structure Project
 --------------------